Bitcrusher: Resolution reduction

 Samples in digital audio are recorded as integers or floating-point numbers stored in digital memory.
 Those numbers are encoded using a series of on and off memory bits.
 The larger the number of bits, the more accurately a sample encodes the instantaneous volume level of a sampled audio waveform.
-DAWs today typically use 32-bit floating-point numbers, because they are more suitable for successive layered processing and mixing, but the final master output usually consists of 16-bit or 24-bit integer samples.
-Early digital audio gear and video games used 8-bit integer samples or less.
+DAWs today typically use 32-bit floating-point numbers because they are more suitable for successive layered processing and mixing, but the final master output usually consists of 16-bit or 24-bit integer samples.
+Early digital audio gear and video games used 8-bit integer samples or fewer.
 Roland's classic TR-909 drum machine used 6-bit integer samples.
 The number of bits used in each sample directly affects the signal-to-noise ratio and dynamic range of the digital signal, specifically by determining the amplitude of a kind of noise called quantization noise that is similar to low-pass-filtered white noise.

 Resolution reduction intentionally reduces the number of bits used for audio samples.
-As the bit depth goes down, waveforms become more noisy and subtle volume variations are lost, reducing dynamic range at the low end.
+As the bit depth goes down, waveforms become noisier and subtle volume variations are lost, reducing dynamic range at the low end.
 At extreme bit reduction, waveforms are reduced to clicks and buzzes (square waves) as a waveform jumps abruptly from low to high and back again without intervening values, with many lower peaks flattened out to zero amplitude.

 Principal controls

-Bitcrusher effects usually have at least two controls: One reduces the sample rate, while the other reduces the resolution.
+Bitcrusher effects usually have at least two controls: one reduces the sample rate, while the other reduces the resolution.

 The knob or slider for resolution reduction (a.k.a. "bit depth", "depth", or "bits") usually adjusts from 32 bits down to 1 bit.

 LossyWAV software by David Robinson and Nick Currie calculates the minimum bit depth to represent each segment of a PCM waveform without audible distortion.
 Though it is intended as a preprocessor for reducing bit rates in audio compression, pushing the quality setting lower produces bitcrush distortion.

 The control for sample rate reduction (a.k.a. "downsampling" or "averaging") is sometimes shown in Hz for a new sample rate, or as a reduction factor.
 Sample rate reduction is sometimes shown instead as the number of consecutive samples to average together to create a new sample.
 A value of 20 reduces the sample rate to 1/20 of its original rate.